digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!-- presenter notes

-Therefore, when we write out a ten, we don't have a "base value" that represents ten.
-Instead, we move the 1 over left to what is known as the "tenths" place, and combine that with the "0" right next to it, in the "ones" place.
-Combined, we know these two numbers to represent 10.
+Therefore, when we write out a ten, we don't have a "base value" that represents ten, like we do with a 9 or a 4.

+To represent 10, we move the 1 over left from the "ones" place to the "tenths" place, and restart the 1s place to 0.

+Combined, we know that 1 proceeded by a 0 represents 10.

 -->